quotient-im/libQuotient/README.md

-to the major version, aligning with [semantic versioning](https://semver.org/) rules. `_p.h` files are not covered by these guarantees and some of them might not even be shipped by Linux distributions; client code should not directly include these files and use symbols defined there.
+to the major version, aligning with [semantic versioning](https://semver.org/) rules. `_p.h` files are not covered by these guarantees and some of them might not even be shipped by Linux distributions; client code should not directly include these files, nor use symbols defined there.

 ## Building the library
 On platforms other than Linux you will have to build libQuotient yourself before usage - nobody packaged it so far (contributions welcome!).
-You may also want to build the library on Linux if you need an unreleased snapshot.
+You may also want to build the library on Linux if you need a newer version or snapshot than that coming in your distro.

 [The source code is at GitHub](https://github.com/quotient-im/libQuotient).
 Checking out a certain commit or tag (rather than downloading the archive)